 You can also take a boat trip out to sea with your partner or family for a breath-taking whale or dolphin-watching experience.

-It you get the opportunity during your stay in Madeira, it’s worth taking a ferry trip over the charming little island of Porto Santo which is nearby – you’ll be impressed with its long stretch of golden sand, pleasant restaurants and incredible natural beauty.
+It you get the opportunity during your Madeira holiday, it’s worth taking a ferry trip over the charming little island of Porto Santo which is nearby – you’ll be impressed with its long stretch of golden sand, pleasant restaurants and incredible natural beauty.

-The popular beaches in Madeira are perfect for families wanting a feast of fun in the sun, while couples seeking romantic moments will be drawn to the many enchanting coves and bays where they can stroll hand in hand, immersed in the magic of the surroundings.
+The popular beaches in Madeira are perfect for family holidays, while couples seeking romantic moments will be drawn to the many enchanting coves and bays where they can stroll hand in hand, immersed in the magic of the surroundings.

 There’s no shortage of night clubs and live entertainment venues in the capital Funchai, plus you’ll also discover plenty of shops, bars and charming restaurants serving the island’s traditional culinary delights.